Bishop (chess): Placement and movement

 The bishop has no restrictions in distance for each move but is limited to diagonal movement.
 It cannot jump over other pieces.
 A bishop captures by occupying the square on which an enemy piece stands.
 As a consequence of its diagonal movement, each bishop always remains on one square color.
-Due to this, it is common to refer to a bishop as a light-squared or dark-squared bishop.
+Owing to this, it is common to refer to a bishop as a light-squared or dark-squared bishop.